The Morning Show with Mike and Juliet

-The Morning Show with Mike and Juliet was an American syndicated morning talk show.
+The Morning Show with Mike and Juliet is an American syndicated morning talk show.
 Produced by Fox, the show first aired on January 22, 2007, to a number of markets originally through Fox and MyNetworkTV, most in the Fox Television Stations Group.
 Hosted by Mike Jerrick and Juliet Huddy, the program consisted of celebrity interviews, audience participation, and segments relating to viewers.
 The last live show aired on June 12, 2009, with reruns continuing through until September 2009.

 Overview

 Jerrick and Huddy had hosted other news shows in the past, notably DaySide and Fox & Friends Weekend, a weekend morning show, both on the Fox News Channel.

 In February 2007, the show was syndicated to many ABC, NBC, CBS and The CW affiliates where a MyNetworkTV or Fox station didn't carry it.

 Ratings and cancellation

 On January 8, 2009, Bob Cook, president and CEO of 20th Television, announced The Morning Show was cancelled, with new episodes continuing to air until June and reruns following until September.